Verrica Pharmaceuticals Announ - GuruFocus.com

-VP-102 (cantharidin 0.7% Topical Solution) could potentially be the first FDA-approved treatment for molluscum contagiosum, a highly contagious viral skin infection affecting approximately 6 million people in the United States, primarily children

 WEST CHESTER, Pa., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Verrica Pharmaceuticals Inc. (“Verrica”) ( VRCA), a dermatology therapeutics company developing medications for skin diseases requiring medical interventions, today announced that the U.S. Food and Drug Administration (FDA) accepted for filing the Company’s resubmitted New Drug Application (NDA) for VP-102 for the treatment of molluscum contagiosum (“molluscum”) and assigned a Prescription Drug User Fee Act (PDUFA) goal date of July 23, 2023.
+28, 2023 (GLOBE NEWSWIRE) -- Verrica Pharmaceuticals Inc. (“Verrica”) ( VRCA), a dermatology therapeutics company developing medications for skin diseases requiring medical interventions, today announced Ted White, Verrica President and CEO, will participate in a fireside chat at The Cowen 43rd Annual Health Care Conference, taking place from March 6 - 8, 2023, in Boston, MA.

-“We are pleased that the FDA has accepted for filing our NDA resubmission for VP-102,” said Ted White, Verrica’s President and Chief Executive Officer.
-“With no FDA-approved treatments for molluscum, the filing acceptance of our NDA brings us one step closer towards providing a safe and effective therapeutic treatment option for the millions of patients in the United States with molluscum.
-VP-102 has been designed for reliable and targeted administration of cantharidin through a unique, topical, GMP-controlled formulation through a single-use applicator.
-Based upon the strong safety and efficacy results from our two Phase 3 clinical trials, we believe that VP-102 has the potential to offer an important new treatment option for molluscum.”

 About Verrica Pharmaceuticals Inc.